2026 Ford Escape Buying Guide: Specs, Fuel Economy, Interior Space

 For drivers who need more capability, the 2.0L Twin-Scroll EcoBoost 4-cylinder engine generates 250 horsepower with premium fuel, making it the most powerful option in the lineup.
 This engine comes exclusively with all-wheel drive and the same 8-speed automatic transmission, providing the confidence needed for highway merging and passing manoeuvres.

 Hybrid technology remains a key strength, with the 2.5L 4-cylinder hybrid system combining the gasoline engine with electric motor assistance for a total system output of 163 horsepower.
-The hybrid uses an electronic continuously variable transmission and offers both front-wheel and all-wheel drive configurations.
+The hybrid uses an electronic continuously variable transmission and offers front-wheel and all-wheel drive configurations.
 The plug-in hybrid variant uses the same powertrain but adds the ability to drive on electric power alone for short distances, making it ideal for short commutes within Barrie.

 Expected Fuel Economy Performance: